 7C.
 Comparison of County Office Unrestricted Beginning Fund Balance to the Standard DATA ENTRY: Enter an explanation if the standard is not met.
 1a.
-STANDARD MET - Unrestricted county school service fund beginning fund balance has not been overestimated by more than the standard percentage level for two more of the previous three years.
-Explanation: (required if NOT met)
+STANDARD MET - Unrestricted county school service fund beginning fund balance has not been overestimated by more than the standard percentage level for more of the previous three years.
+Explanation: (required if NOT met) (required if NOT met)